 What can you expect in a hypnotherapy session?

-Hypnotherapy sessions are really a form of deep meditation.
-All meditation is a form of hypnosis, as hypnosis is really just a state of focussed attention, and usually while deeply relaxed.
+Being similar to deep meditation, hypnosis is a state of focussed attention, and usually while deeply relaxed.

 There are lots of theories of how this works.